ditissgithub/HPC-AI-Notebook/C5_GPU/NVIDIA_GPU/README.md

 ---
 # Chapter 5 – NVIDIA GPU
+---

 ## Part 1 – NVIDIA GPU Fundamentals
----

-# Table of Contents

 - [5.1 Why GPUs are Important in HPC & AI](#51-why-gpus-are-important-in-hpc--ai)
 - [5.2 What is a GPU?](#52-what-is-a-gpu)